blackholes12/OpenGL-4D-Graphic-Designer/README.md

 1/2/3/4/5/6 or Mouse wheel: Switching behavior mode

 ## Issues:
-1. This application currently only supports the Windows operating system and does not currently support Linux or Macs operating systems.
+1. This application currently only supports the Windows operating system and does not currently support Linux or Mac operating systems.
 2. There may be non-standard writing in this C++application, which may result in failure to open or memory overflow.
 Please understand if any issues are found.
 3. Open the executable file at OpenGL4d\OpenGL2\NewEngine.exe.